-Prerequisite: BUS 274 Statistics for Business and Economics, BUS 373 Corporate Finance
+Prerequisite: ECO 210 Macroeconomics, BUS 373 Corporate Finance

 An examination of the ways in which a firm utilizes the capital budgeting and financing decisions to enhance shareholder value.
 Students will be exposed to basic issues involved in making decisions about a firm's financing arrangements including cost of capital, debt/equity structure, dividend policy and the interactions between investment and financing decisions.
 This course includes a study of the basic principles for valuing businesses, their assets, financial instruments and liabilities, along with the financial market contexts in which such valuations occur.
 The course includes applications of traditional methods of valuation such as replacement cost, discounted cash flow and market comparables, as well as newer valuation tools.